parijatb2018/Dockerized-Spark-Kafka-Streaming-Project/README.md

 # Dockerized-Spark-Kafka-Streaming-Project

-## project Conceptualization and Targets
+## Project Conceptualization and Targets
 ### Conceptualization:
-This is a completely dockerized project where in every 10 seconds a new random name of a person is produced using a Python KAFKA producer and then it's fed to a KAFKA topic called 'rockthejvm' and then the topic is read by a PYSPARK-KAFKA consumer using Spark streaming[or microbatching] and an aggregation is done on the first alphabets of the names and for an one day window and then a count operation is done to find a list of alphabets and their counts.
-The aggregation result is subsequently fed and updated by the SPARK streaming to a KAFKA topic called stats.
+This is a completely dockerized project where in every 10 seconds a new random name of a person is produced using a Python KAFKA producer and then it's fed to a KAFKA topic called 'rockthejvm' and then the topic is read by a PYSPARK-KAFKA consumer using Spark streaming[or microbatching] and an aggregation is done on the first alphabets of the names and for a one day window and then a count operation is done to find a list of alphabets and their counts.
+The aggregation result is subsequently fed and updated by the SPARK streaming to a KAFKA topic called 'stats'.

 The result is then consumed by a python-Kafka consumer and the results are written/updated on a mysql databse continiously.